chinazaaa/groupfund-backend/PAYMENT_AUTOMATION_PLAN.md

 **Attack**: Hackers try to steal card numbers **Prevention**:
 - ✅ Never store card numbers (only tokens)
-- ✅ Use Stripe/Paystack (they handle card data securely)
+- ✅ Use Stripe (they handle card data securely)
 - ✅ HTTPS for all communication

 ### 2. **Webhook Spoofing**